bitboxer/bitboxer.de/_posts/2010-04-12-fuck-a-search-engine-fixed-it.markdown

 compare the results for yourself [on Google](http://www.google.com/search?&q=oliver+tasche) or on [Duck Duck go](http://duckduckgo.com/?q=oliver+tasche).

-Maybe I just found my new search engine :) .
+Maybe I just found my new search engine :smile: .

 **Update:** I had a small issue and asked them about it and got an answer from [the founder](http://www.gabrielweinberg.com/) of Duck Duck go himself within a